christophgil/ZIPsFS/README.md

 ## Logs

 Running ZIPsFS in the foreground with the option *-f*, allows to observe logs continuously at the console.
-Running it in a terminal multiplexer like  *tmux* has the advantage that the session is persistent and continues even when the windowing system or the terminal emulator terminate.
+It is recommended to run it in a terminal multiplexer like  *tmux*.
-A log file is written in **~/.ZIPsFS/**  and is also accessible from the root of  the virtual file system.
+Log files are in **~/.ZIPsFS/** written.
-An HTML file with status information is found in the root of the file system.
+An HTML file with status information is found in and are also accessible from Mount-point/ZIPsFS/.

 ## ZIP files

-Let *file.zip* be a ZIP file in any of the roots.
+Let *file.zip* be a ZIP file in any of the root file systems.
 It will  appear in the virtual file system together with a folder *file.zip.Content*.
 Special rules based on file name patterns can be defined whether the contained files are shown in a sub-folder or directly in the file listing.
 Normally, the folder name is formed by appending "*.Content*" to the zip file name.
 Conversely, complex rules can be implemented in
-**configuration.c**.
+*ZIPsFS_configuration.c*.

+## Autogeneration of files

+ZIPsFS can list files which do not yet exist, however, will be generated when used.
+The typical use-case are file conversions such as thumb images.
+With the current setting, Mascot mass spectrometry files and msML files are offered.
+Auto-generated files are found in *Mount-point/ZIPsFS/a/*.

 ZIPsFS Options
 --------------